metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

 - `match_name` (String) MatchName matches literal DNS names.
-A trailing '.' is automatically added when missing.
+A trailing '.' is automatically addedwhen missing.
 - `match_pattern` (String) MatchPattern allows using wildcards to match DNS names.
-All wildcards are case insensitive.
-The wildcards are: - '*' matches 0 or more DNS valid characters, and may occur anywhere in the pattern.
-As a special case a '*' as the leftmost character, without a following '.' matches all subdomains as well as the name to the right.
-A trailing '.' is automatically added when missing.
-Examples: '*.cilium.io' matches subomains of cilium at that level www.cilium.io and blog.cilium.io match, cilium.io and google.com do not '*cilium.io' matches cilium.io and all subdomains ends with 'cilium.io' except those containing '.' separator, subcilium.io and sub-cilium.io match, www.cilium.io and blog.cilium.io does not sub*.cilium.io matches subdomains of cilium where the subdomain component begins with 'sub' sub.cilium.io and subdomain.cilium.io match, www.cilium.io, blog.cilium.io, cilium.io and google.com do not
+All wildcards arecase insensitive.
+The wildcards are:- '*' matches 0 or more DNS valid characters, and may occur anywhere inthe pattern.
+As a special case a '*' as the leftmost character, without afollowing '.' matches all subdomains as well as the name to the right.A trailing '.' is automatically added when missing.Examples:'*.cilium.io' matches subomains of cilium at that level  www.cilium.io and blog.cilium.io match, cilium.io and google.com do not'*cilium.io' matches cilium.io and all subdomains ends with 'cilium.io'  except those containing '.' separator, subcilium.io and sub-cilium.io match,  www.cilium.io and blog.cilium.io does notsub*.cilium.io matches subdomains of cilium where the subdomain componentbegins with 'sub'  sub.cilium.io and subdomain.cilium.io match, www.cilium.io,  blog.cilium.io, cilium.io and google.com do not

 <a id="nestedatt--spec--egress--to_groups"></a>